-The following is a list of Frequently Asked Questions about the Uniformed Services Employment and Reemployment Rights Act:
+The following is a list of Frequently Asked Questions about the Uniformed Services Employment and Reemployment Rights Act (USERRA):

-Yes.
-Since 1940, there has been such a law, known as the Veterans' Reemployment Rights (VRR).
+It was originally known as the Veterans' Reemployment Rights (VRR).
 On October 13, 1994, President Clinton signed the Uniformed Services Employment and Reemployment Rights Act -- a comprehensive revision of the VRR, USERRA became fully effective December 12, 1994, and is contained in Title 38, United States Code, at chapter 43.
-(Sections 4301 through 4333)
+(Sections 4301 through 4333).

 The individual must meet five conditions, or "eligibility criteria."
 The individual: